North Carolina’s DWI Laws and Conviction Penalties

 • with a blood alcohol concentration (BAC) of at least .08%, or

-• with any metabolized controlled substance in his or her system.
+• with any metabolized controlled substance in their system.

 In other words, a DWI conviction can be based on BAC, a failed drug test, or actual impairment.